 - Dermatomyositis with a CPK level above normal or with an active skin rash or scleroderma.

 - Other non-malignant systemic disease that would preclude the patient from receiving study treatment or would prevent required follow-up.

 San Diego California 92121 United States

-- Mayo Clinic-Arizona accepting new patients
+- Mayo Clinic-Arizona in progress, not accepting new patients

 Phoenix Arizona 85054 United States